tbnsilveira/Telco_DataViz/Project_Writeup.md

 Regarding the suggestion on item 2.2, I included the total number of access in the main chart.
 Doing it I could also remove the *year filter*, as suggested in item 2.5.
 I also improved the dashboard actions, make it able to change the charts appropriately when selecting some UF.

 Once the final version was ready, [I published it on Tableau Public](https://public.tableau.com/views/Tableau_FinalProject_TBNSilveira_v2/Dashboard?:embed=y&:display_count=yes).
+For the sake of comparison, [the previous version is also available on GitHub]([this dashboard](https://github.com/tbnsilveira/Telco_DataViz/blob/master/Tableau_FinalProject_TBNSilveira.twb))

 ## 4. Resources